sholladay/pogo/README.md

 ### Request

 The `request` object passed to route handlers represents an HTTP [request](https://developer.mozilla.org/en-US/docs/Web/HTTP/Overview#Requests) that was sent to the server.
-It is an instance of Deno's [`ServerRequest`](https://github.com/denoland/deno_std/blob/a4a8bb2948e5984656724c51a803293ce82c035f/http/server.ts#L100-L202) class, with some additions.
+It is similar to an instance of Deno's [`ServerRequest`](https://github.com/denoland/deno_std/blob/a4a8bb2948e5984656724c51a803293ce82c035f/http/server.ts#L100-L202) class, with some additions.

 It provides properties and methods for inspecting the content of the request.